sib-swiss/unix-first-steps-training/README.md

 The only technical requirement for the course is having a laptop with a reasonably recent version of either a `bash` shell (version >= `4.0`), or a `zsh` shell (the default shell on Mac OS since 2019).
+You can display your version of `bash` with the command `bash --version`.

 * **Linux and Mac OS**: the above requirements should in principle already be met, and there should be no need to install anything.